 According to our own Canadian Hot Dog Etiquette guide, hot dogs are sacred in Canada and the name stands with or without the presence of bread.
 But a sandwich without the bread is just – well, ingredients.

 The NHDSC also sets it out pretty frankly (pun intended), taking first spot in its 25 Hot Dog Facts for 25 Years: “A Hot Dog is not a sandwich.”
 And as I’ve said before, limiting the hot dog’s significance by saying it’s “just a sandwich” is like calling the Dalai Lama “just a guy.”

 So, there you have the hot dog sandwich debate settled by the Maple Leaf Foods team.
 Have we whet your appetite for a juicy frank topped with all the fixings?

-Gourmet hot dog recipes for people of all appetites
+Q: What are your gourmet hot dog recipes for people of all appetites?

 At Maple Leaf Foods, we take hot dogs very seriously.
 That’s why our chefs work nonstop in the kitchen to come up with the best recipes for hot dogs to share with you.